Minneapolis Institute of Arts

 Third Floor

 The top floor is devoted more to Eurocentric art and coming into the modern eras.
 The medieval, Renaissance and masters' periods when perspective came back into vogue.
 This is also an area where many full room interpretations of the 1600s and 1700s are represented which are pretty cool - to me at least.
 By this point, I was getting actual eyestrain from all the refocusing, and a bit worn down from the actual walking (I did 3 miles just inside the museum that day).
 This began to affect my mood and my ability to objectively appreciate art that might be on the edge of my tolerance.
 I really suggest the mezzanine dining area for a break.
+Finally, as you come back to the east wing are exhibits devoted to the midwestern or Prairie movement, which was pretty formative to the architecture in this area at the turn of the 19th century.

 Summary